-- 1. In small groups, each group with a team name A, B, C etc. The groups have 2 minutes to write a list of all the qualities they can think of that would make the ideal partner e.g. sense of humour, kind. - 2.
-Collect the lists but keep them hidden these will form the basis of the bartering.
-Each group is allocated 30 points to 'spend' on qualities.
+- 1. In small groups, each group with a team name A, B, C etc. The groups have 2 minutes to write a list of all the qualities they can think of that would make the ideal partner e.g. sense of humour, kind.
+(Adapt the time given or limit the number of qualities according to time constraints). - Collect the lists but keep them hidden these will form the basis of the bartering.
+Each group is allocated e.g. 15 points to 'spend' on qualities.
 Prepare a column for each team on the board. - 3.
 Explain that groups can bid points for qualities, but cannot bid once they have run out of points.
 Groups will negotiate and decide if, and how much, they wish to bid for each quality.
 Suggest opening bids of less than 5 points. - 4.
 Read out 1 quality from one of the lists groups have 10 seconds to agree starting and maximum bid. - 5.
 Open the bidding.
 Once sold, that quality can be written in the team's column on the board, along with the points that they paid. - 6.
 Choose another quality and repeat bidding process, varying the types of qualities.
-Do not give any ideas as to what qualities will be available later. - 7.
-Once all groups have spent their points, ask each group to read out the list of qualities they have won.
+Do not give any ideas as to what qualities will be available later.

+- 7. Once all groups have spent their points, ask each group to read out the list of qualities they have won.
 Whole group then discusses who has negotiated most successfully to achieve the best combination of qualities. - 8.
 Now offer the opportunity to barter qualities between groups.
 Ask each group if there are any qualities that they would be willing to give up from their list and ask other groups what they would swap for.
-E.g. group A may ask group B if they will swap a nice car and good taste in music for a sense of humour.
+For example, group A may ask group B if they will swap a nice car and good taste in music for a sense of humour.

-Can we agree together 5 qualities they would all look for in a partner in order to have an equal and respectful relationship?
+Can the group agree together 3 or 5 qualities they would all look for in a partner in order to have an equal and respectful relationship?
 Equal and respectful are not the ideal, they are what everyone deserves to have.